 The circle indicate the time we are discussing in this section

-Long strife between North and South Dynasty ended.
-Even though the government was corrupted at the latter part of the Muromachi Period, at least until the “Onin-no-Ran”, (refer 21 Muromachi period history) Muromachi period was a rather peaceful time.
-Nanboku-Cho style long sword became useless and they were shortened.
+Long strife between the North and South Dynasty ended.
+Even though the government was corrupted at the latter part of the Muromachi Period, at least until the “Onin-no-Ran”, (discussed in 21 Muromachi period history).
+Muromachi period was a rather peaceful time.
+Nanboku-Cho style long sword became useless, as a result, they were shortened.
 This is called Suriage.
 In general, the Muromachi period was a declining time for sword making.

 Tachi and Katana

 Until the end of the Nanboku-Cho period or beginning of the Muromachi period, the sword was suspended from one’s waist, the blade side down.
 When a sword was worn this way, swordsmith’s inscription faces outsite.
 That means when you see the inscription, the cutting side comes right.
 This is called Tachi.
 Yet, around